erickbytes/lofipython/content/blog/how-to-make-json-requests-with-python.rst

        return json_str.encode("utf-8")

    def create_new_contact(json_str):
-       """
-       This is a fictional API request.
+       """This is a fictional API request.
        Passing a json object to requests.
        Decoding server response with response.json(),
        Returning a contact id by calling the data's keys.